doshprompt/ng-scaffolding/README.md

 This outputs an IP address you can use to locally test and another that can be used on devices connected to your network.

-##### Build & Optimize
+##### Compile

 ```sh
 $ gulp
 ```

 Build and optimize the current project, ready for deployment.
 This includes linting as well as image, script, stylesheet and HTML optimization and minification.
+Akin to running `make`

 ### Resources